7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 4. Vitamin D (25‑Hydroxy Test)

-Vitamin D is far more than a bone health nutrient.
-It acts as a neurosteroid hormone, supporting nerve growth and helping regulate both serotonin and dopamine.
+Vitamin D functions as a neurosteroid hormone, supporting nerve growth and the regulation of serotonin and dopamine.

-Deficiency often leads to emotional dysregulation, irritability, low mood, and slower cognitive processing, symptoms that frequently overlap with ADHD.
+Deficiency is associated with emotional dysregulation, irritability, low mood, and slower cognitive processing, all of which overlap with ADHD symptoms.

 What to Ask Your Pediatrician